edgarvperes/HayaiLauncher/README.md

 It is a fast, lightweight Android Launcher.
 It is [free/libre software](https://www.fsf.org/blogs/rms/20140407-geneva-tedx-talk-free-software-free-society).

-Currently the app requires no permissions.
+The app has a very small APK size and currently requires no permissions.
-Moreover, the APK's size is lower than 100KB.

 ## Download